Combined Ph.D. Degree

 - G620 Colloquium in American Studies (3-4 cr. hrs.)
 Readings, reports, and discussions on different aspects of American culture.
 Topics and instructors will change each time the course is offered.
 May be repeated once for credit.

-- G697 Foreign Research in American Studies (1-6 cr. hrs.)
-The class will approach the study of the United States or the Americas from a hemispheric, transnational, or global perspective including directed research on relevant topics.
+- G697 Research in Transnational American Studies (4 cr. hrs.)
+Issues and methods in the study of the United States or the Americas from a hemispheric, transnational, or global perspective including directed research on relevant topics.
 May be repeated once for credit when topic differs for a miximum of 8 credit hours.

 - G753 Independent Study (1-4 cr. hrs.)
 P: consent of the Director of Graduate Studies and of instructor, who must be a member of the American Studies faculty.
 (Please complete the AMST-G753 Proposaland obtain appropriate signatures.
 This proposal must be on file with American Studies before permission to enroll is granted.)
 OR

 - Cross-listed courses outside the student's home department (see Graduate Bulletin).

 Notes: Only those courses which are taught by American Studies faculty members *and* either cross- or joint-listed will count towards the 20 credits of core requirements.
 With few exceptions, students may not count courses that are cross- or joint-listed from their home departments towards their 20 credits of American Studies coursework.